Horizon Fellows Program FAQs

 What are some examples of the type of training, coursework, or experiences a Horizon Fellow may complete?

-Each Horizon Fellow will follow an individualized one-year academic plan/course of study as determined by the Graduate School and the admitting department.
-As the year is meant to address areas requiring supplementary preparation for the regular program, and the particularity of student circumstances, there is no prescriptive experience.
-However, some examples of possible activities could be language study, quantitative coursework, research experiences, or any other complementary activities that would be beneficial to a student entering the program the following year.
+Each Horizon Fellow will follow an individualized academic plan/course of study as determined by the Graduate School and the admitting department that is meant to address areas requiring supplementary development.
+Some examples of possible activities could be language study, quantitative coursework, research experiences, or any other complementary activities that would be beneficial to a student.